The story of Yirranma Place

 The Naming of Yirranma Place

-Yirranma (yeer-rahn-ma) is a Gadigal word meaning “many create”; synonymous with the intended purpose of the building and the community it aims to create.
+Yirranma (yeer-rahn-ma) is broadly translated to mean "many create”; synonymous with the intended purpose of the building and the community it aims to create.
 It is a contemporary meeting place on the land that has been part of Gadigal country for tens of thousands of years.

 The influence of Aboriginal and Torres Strait Islander peoples extends throughout the building.
 The naming system for the rooms was intended to instil a sense of layered identities, histories and memories.
 Travelling through the building, visitors encounter welcoming stories of place that work to enhance a sense of community.